-St Marks Church, Bordon Located next to the Forest Community Centre and retail uses, the church is well located to be accessible to the community, operating as a place of worship alongside many community uses it offers.
+St Marks Church, Bordon the church is well located to be accessible to the community, operating as a place of worship alongside many community uses it offers.
 The church has a main worship area, a separate room for hire and a coffee bar area which is also hireable.
 Proposals: The kitchen space particularly needs work.
 The aim is to be able to expand the community work done by 'Kettle's On' project and the youth drop in cafe being run in partnership with the Social Prescribers.
 The entrance to the building would benefit from being relocated.
-The building needs an update and modernisation.
-The church aims to have the building open daily and to continue their work with organisations such as Mind and NHS. <image/>